Websites

 PEAR

-We were one of the volunteers on the PEAR web team.
-We helped modernize the site's appearance, provide a consistent look and feel and enhance the bug system.
+I was one of the volunteers on the PEAR web team which modernized the site's appearance, provided a consistent look and feel and enhanced the bug system.

 BikeSummer 2003